alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/gardens-for-creatives.md

 ```// Most of the stuff below this line is a really rough draft.```

-## 2. Learning happens through *doing* and *reflecting*
+## 2. Learning happens through *exploring* and *reflecting*

 - Reflective pieces on creative process (taking pics of pets)
 - Resources I keep coming back to and taking notes in the wiki

 ## 3. Contextual relationships means aesthetic *and* authentic

-- Backlinking between learning in public pieces
-- Plant/Root distinction over analytical/creative.
-Purposefulness
+In a typical garden, various posts and notes are linked together through associations with each other.
+For me, creative projects don't typically associate with each other, but having the reflections and resources I describe above are perfect to link to.
+From an information architecture standpoint, I have these clusters of pages that all interconnected and usually centrally linked by the creative project itself.

+There was also a clear metaphysical difference in the project vs. the posts.
+The latter were almost always supplementary or in support of the project: a means, rather than an ends.
+Making the distinction was helpful to mediate my own expectations for what a garden *should* be and to satisfy my need for solid IA -- and Plants and Roots were born.

 ## What this means for creativity

-I realize I've defined the system but haven't done a whole lot to stress test it -- I was tempted to
+I realize I've defined the system but haven't done a whole lot to stress test it too thoroughly -- I was tempted to start filling out a bunch of content so I *could* test it, but that defeats the point of slow, nurtured growth.
+To that end, this article is more of a just-installed trellis than a birds eye view of what's happening -- I've defined the structure of support that I expect my projects to thrive on.

+And now, we'll wait and see how the creative plants grow.